 - cover your mouth and nose with a tissue or your sleeve (not your hands) when coughing or sneezing.
 Throw tissues in the bin

 - wash hands often with soap and water for at least 20 seconds.
 Use an alcohol-based hand sanitiser if soap and water are not available

 General Data Protection Regulation (GDPR)

-You are probably aware that the GDPR comes into force on 25th May 2018.
+You are probably aware that the GDPR came into force on 25th May 2018.
 We value your privacy and want you to be clear about the data we collect and store, how we use this and the rights you have to control that information.
 We have updated our privacy notice to reflect the changes introduced - this can be accessed in 'the about the practice section' under data privacy (we encourage you to read this privacy notice).